 - 53 Or in the case of Heydon J, downright hostility towards human rights law: see Momcilovic (2011) 245 CLR 1, especially 183-4 [453]-[455]. - 54 George Williams, 'The Legal Assault on Australian Democracy' (2016) 16(2) Queensland University of Technology Law Review 19, 40. - 55 Ibid 37.
 See also Australian Law Reform Commission, Traditional Rights and Freedoms Encroachments by Commonwealth Laws: Final Report, Report No 129 (2015), where the Commission, despite limitations in the report's terms of reference, identified a lengthy list of Commonwealth laws that may interfere with common law rights and freedoms.
-The report paid particular attention to counterterrorism and national security laws, and migration laws: 21-3 [1.72]-[1.80].
-Many of these laws were enacted in contemporary times. - Williams, above n 54, 37. - 57 Ibid 40. - 58 Potter (1908) 7 CLR 277, 304 (O'Connor J).
+The report paid particular attention to counter-terrorism and national security laws, and migration laws: 21-3 [1.72]-[1.80].
+Many of these laws were enacted in contemporary times. - 56 Williams, above n 54, 37. - 57 Ibid 40. - 58 Potter (1908) 7 CLR 277, 304 (O'Connor J).
 It has been argued that a contemporary shift has occurred with respect to the rationale underlying the principle: Brendan Lim, 'The Normativity of the Principle of Legality' (2013) 37 Melbourne University Law Review 372; see also Meagher, 'The Principle of Legality as Clear Statement Rule', above n 1, 418-21.
 However, the High Court has not resiled from the original rationale set out in Potter: see Chen, 'The Principle of Legality', above n 23, 336-9.
-There continues to

-Parliament can no longer, based on its track record, be presumed to be committed to preserving fundamental common law protections - '[i]t now frequently legislates for their abrogation or curtailment'.
-59 Potter was decided at a time when the 'legal culture [was] sceptical of the inroads being made by statute on judge-made law'.
+There continues to be a lively debate on the issue of rationale in Dan Meagher and Matthew Groves (eds), The Principle of Legality in Australia and New Zealand (Federation Press, 2017). - 59 Chen, 'The Principle of Legality', above n 23, 339.
+See further Brendan Lim, 'The Rationales for the Principle of Legality' in Dan Meagher and Matthew Groves (eds), The Principle of Legality in Australia time when the 'legal culture [was] sceptical of the inroads being made by statute on judge-made law'.
 60 Nowadays, a strongly-applied principle of legality 'fails to have due regard to the fact that the significance of the common law is diminished in the modern legal framework'.
 61 In Lee, Gageler and Keane JJ quoted approvingly of Gleeson CJ's statement that "modern legislatures regularly enact laws that take away or modify common law rights" and that the assistance to be gained from the principle "will vary with the context in which it is applied"'.
 62